storj/docs/Test-network.md

 While developing it's often nice to be able to delete the network and set it up from scratch.

-It can be very convenient to run the command in a single line, like so:
+For convenience, you may run the command in a single line, like so:

 `storj-sim network destroy && storj-sim network setup && storj-sim network test bash my-test-script.sh`